 I am fiercely in love with Hong Kong, my home of more than three decades.
 But the truth is, the city hasn’t truly embraced the boutique hotel concept, even after all these years.
 Name a big international hotel chain – any brand – and the chances are that you’ll find at least two, if not three of their properties in Hong Kong.
 But smaller, design-led hotels are still far and few between (unless you’re happy to fork out US$600 a night – which I’m not!).

-So when I heard that a boutique hotel inspired by the iconic Star Ferry, cross-harbour ferries that shuttle people across Victoria Harbour, I knew I had to check it out – I am, after all, a sucker for heritage hotels that show off the essence of the city.
+So when I heard about a Hong Kong boutique hotel inspired by the iconic Star Ferry, cross-harbour ferries that shuttle people across Victoria Harbour, I knew I had to check it out – I am, after all, a sucker for heritage hotels that show off the essence of the city.
 I booked a staycation at The Fleming for my partner and myself, and fell in love with the sexy (yes, I said sexy) metallic accents, the classic porthole doors, Hong Kong-inspired artwork and stylish setting.

 There’s always a danger of coming across as “kitschy” when you create a themed boutique hotel, and The Fleming is anything but – the design is impeccable and a heavenly blend of modern-meets-classic, with a subtle nod to Hong Kong’s maritime history.
 Read on for my review of The Fleming urban hotel in Wan Chai, Hong Kong!